CP1404/Practicals/prac_02/README.md

 Even if you just use the built-in tools in your IDE, you will be able to understand more of what's happening in Git Version Control if you know the command line tools.
-Over time you should get experience using both.
+Over time, you should get experience using both.

 So let's learn more about how Git works and pick up some command line skills by doing the excellent interactive online Git tutorial: